kekslol24/Glass-Defect-Detection-Evaluating-Object-Detection-Models/README.md

 It is recommended to use a virtual environment to manage dependencies.
 Please follow the steps below to set up your environment.

+The core logic and scripts are located in the `#Deployment` folder.

 ### 1. Create a Virtual Environment

 Run the following command in the root directory of the project: